tanvirislamakash2002/project-10-client-side/README.md

  # key features:

- There is a list of company they are providing jobs. people can visit the company profile and get jobs from there.
+people can find there roommate.
+They can also post find roommate. and able to find there desire roommate

 # npm packages I have used: